Lemming

 A lemming is a small rodent, usually found in or near the Arctic in tundra biomes.
 Lemmings form the subfamily Arvicolinae (also known as Microtinae) together with voles and muskrats, which form part of the superfamily Muroidea, which also includes rats, mice, hamsters and gerbils.
+They play an important role in the Arctic ecosystem, acting as grazers of mosses and grasses and as the primary prey (food) source for most Arctic carnivores.
 A longstanding myth claims that they exhibit herd mentality and jump off cliffs, committing mass suicide.

 Description and habitat

 Lemmings measure around 13–18 cm in length and weigh around 23–34 g.
 Lemmings are quite rounded in shape, with brown and black, long, soft fur.
 They have a very short tail, a stubby, hairy snout, short legs and small ears.
 They have a flattened claw on the first digit of their front feet, which helps them to dig in the snow.
 They are herbivorous, feeding mostly on mosses and grasses.
 They also forage through the snow surface to find berries, leaves, shoots, roots, bulbs, and lichens.

 Lemmings choose their preferred dietary vegetation disproportionately to its occurrence in their habitat.
 They digest grasses and sedges less effectively than related voles.

 Like other rodents, they have incisors that grow continuously, allowing them to feed on much tougher forage.

 Lemmings do not hibernate through the harsh northern winter.
 They remain active, finding food by burrowing through the snow.
 These rodents live in large tunnel systems beneath the snow in winter, which protect them from predators.
 Their burrows have rest areas, toilet areas and nesting rooms.
 They make nests out of grasses, feathers, and muskox wool (qiviut).
 In the spring, they move to higher ground, where they live on mountain heaths or in forests, continuously breeding before returning in autumn to the tundra.

+Lemmings can live for up to twenty-four months although life expectancy is usually stated to be a year as a result of predation control.